What is a Skill?

 - Custom skills are private to your team

-- You can attach multiple skills to one assignment
+- You can attach multiple skills to one agent

 - Simple skills can be created directly in Duvo using the Create Skill button; complex multi-file skills should be uploaded as a zip file using Upload Skill